bimanmandal/bimanmandal.github.io/_posts/2021-05-29-Hello-world-in-Spark-with-maven.md

 4. Java 8 installed in your system

 ## 1. Create a maven Project
-Create a Maven Project using the intellij Idea new project and under src/main create a new folder called scala.
+1. Create a Maven Project using the intellij Idea new project
+2. under src/main create a new folder called scala.
-Mark scala directory as source
+3. Mark scala directory as source

 ## 2. Add the maven dependencies
 Add the below dependencies and build plugins in your pom.xml